Comarca: Mexico

 The ninth-largest metropolitan area in Mexico is known as the Comarca Lagunera.
 The region is made up of 15 municipalities, including the cities of Torreón, Coahuila, Gómez Palacio and Lerdo Durango.

 Panama

 In Panama, the comarca indígena is an administrative region for an area with a substantial Amerindian population.
 Four comarcas (Emberá-Wounaan, Guna Yala, Naso Tjër Di, and Ngöbe-Buglé) exist as equivalent to provinces.
-Two smaller comarcas (Kuna de Madugandí and Kuna de Wargandí) are subordinate to a province and considered equivalent to a corregimiento.
+Two smaller comarcas (Guna de Madugandí and Guna de Wargandí) are subordinate to a province and considered equivalent to a corregimiento.

 Spain

-The term comarca is used in several regions in Spain.
+The term comarca is used in several regions in Spain: